 "I noticed that all the prices seemed to be the same, no matter what local store I went to," Gibson said.

-The trade publication, Modern Tire Dealer, says rising prices of oil, rubber and styrene have increased tire prices by 50 percent since 2006.
+Modern Tire Dealer, says rising prices of oil, rubber and styrene have increased tire prices by 50 percent since 2006.

 On top of that, most shops specialize in just one or two brands, such as either Michelin or Bridgestone, but not both, making it hard to comparison shop.